thevinter/thevinter.github.io/dm-guide.md

 ## <a name="7"></a>But I don't know what race/class I want to play!

 Fear not and play whatever you like most!
-The class has almost no influence on the gameplay (especially the basic ones) so you can't go wrong with that.
+The race has almost no influence on the gameplay (especially the basic ones) so you can't go wrong with that.
 The class is a bit more tricky.
 I'd suggest avoiding the spellcasters if you're a new player since they have lots of things to track.
 My suggestion would be to play a Barbarian, a Fighter or a Rogue.

 ## <a name="8"></a>I don't care about your stupid suggestions and I want to play a sorcerer.
 How do spells work?